polyformproject/commercial.polyformproject.org/terms.md

 ## Permitted Use

-The customer may use the software only for its own computing needs and those of its subsidiaries and affiliates.
+The customer may use the software only for its own computing needs and those of its subsidiaries and corporate affiliates.

 ## Prohibited Uses